jplipata/fork-authority/README.md

 ##### Enhancement Backlog
 ###### UI/Functionality
 - Need app icon
+- Provide feedback to user when device Location is not enabled
 - User definable settings
 - Replace text location coordinates with map view
 - Get more results